Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Introduction

+This construction provides a microscopic counterpart of the Wilson-operators in continuum field theory and forms the foundation for comparing fusion, shrinking, and braiding data in the subsequent sections.

-\item \textbf{Fusion rules.} In continuum topological field theory, the fusion rules of topological excitations are encoded in correlation functions of the corresponding Wilson operators~\cite{PhysRevResearch.5.043111,Zhang2023fusion,Huang2023}.
-In contrast, in the 3d quantum double model, fusion is governed by the representation theory of the underlying quantum double algebra $DG$.
-Each excitation labeled by $[C,R]$ is associated with a local Hilbert space $V_{(C,R)}$.
-When two excitations $[C_1,R_1]$ and $[C_2,R_2]$ are brought together, their combined local Hilbert space $V_{(C_1,R_1)}\otimes V_{(C_2,R_2)}$ forms a representation space of a tensor-product representation of $DG$.
-The fusion rules are thus obtained from the decomposition of this tensor-product representation into irreducible representations, as summarized in Eq.~(\ref{eq_fusion_rules}).
-As concrete illustrations, we work out all fusion rules for $G=\mathbb{Z}_N$ and for $G=\mathbb{D}_3$, the dihedral group of order $6$.
-During this derivation, the quantum dimensions of topological excitations are also obtained.
+\item \textbf{\textit{Microscopic fusion rules and quantum dimensions.}} In continuum topological field theory, fusion rules are encoded in correlation functions of Wilson operators~\cite{PhysRevResearch.5.043111, Zhang2023fusion, Huang2023}.
+In the $3$D quantum double model, by contrast, fusion is governed by the representation theory of the quantum double algebra $DG$.
+Although the computational languages are different, the physical operation is the same: two excitations are brought together and the possible resulting topological charges are measured, as illustrated in Fig.~\ref{fig_fusion}.